timicoltd/ServiceHub-Developer/ServiceHub REST API - Introduction.md

  1. To generate an API Key you will need to login to the ServiceHub Web Portal at https://portal.digitalspace.co.uk/login.

- 2. Navigate to the 'Api Keys' page, under the 'Developer' Menu tab (as shown in the image below).
+ 2. Navigate to the 'Credentials' page, under the 'Developer' Menu tab (as shown in the image below).

 ![](https://github.com/timicoltd/ServiceHub-Developer/blob/master/images/API%20Keys.png)